RainyKnight/JS-Fundamentals/README.md

 # JS-Fundamentals
-A playground where I can learn basic JavaScript fundamentals
+A playground where I can practice basic JavaScript fundamentals.